-Application to the Paramedic Technology program does not guarantee admission.
+The Paramedic Program is a one year program (three semesters) that begins in August.
+Application to the Paramedic program does not guarantee admission.
 Class size is limited and all applicants may not be accepted into the program.
+The deadline for application and all required documentation is May 15th.